 - · Provisioning Entire preoperating system configuration from a unified interface. - Deploying Simplified operating system installation with the embedded drivers on Lifecycle Controller.
-Unattended installation mode is available for Microsoft Windows and Red Hat Enterprise Linux 7 operating systems. - · Download drivers for operating system installation from downloads.dell.com. - Patching or updating Operating system agnostic, and reduced maintenance downtime with direct access to updates from .
+Unattended installation mode is available for Microsoft Windows and Red Hat Enterprise Linux 7 operating systems. - Download drivers for operating system installation from www.dell.com/support. - Patching or updating Operating system agnostic, and reduced maintenance downtime with direct access to updates from .
 It simplifies firmware updates by maintaining a working version for rollback. - Servicing Continuous availability of diagnostics without depending on a hard-disk drive.
 Ability to flash firmware automatically, while replacing components such as a PowerEdge storage controller, NIC, and power supply unit.
 Support for VLAN in network configuration. - System erase Deletes the server and storage-related data on selected components of a server.
-You can delete information on BIOS, Lifecycle Controller data (LC logs, configuration database and rollback firmware versions), iDRAC settings, and storage components on the server. - NOTE: You cannot delete the iDRAC license file. - Security Support local key encryption. - · Enhanced Security Support for TLS 1.2, 1.1, and 1.0.
+You can delete information on BIOS, Lifecycle Controller data (LC logs, configuration database and rollback firmware versions), iDRAC settings, and storage components on the server. - NOTE: You cannot delete the iDRAC license file. - Security Support local key encryption. - Enhanced Security Support for TLS 1.2, 1.1, and 1.0.
 To enhance security, default setting is TLS 1.1 and higher. - Restoring the server Back up the server profile (including RAID configuration) and restore the server to a previously known state.
-Importing a server license, firmware rollback, and restoring system configuration in case of system board replacement. - · Hardware inventory Provides information about the current and factory system configuration. - · Lifecycle Controller logs for troubleshooting.
+Importing a server license, firmware rollback, and restoring system configuration in case of system board replacement. - · Hardware inventory Provides information about the current and factory system configuration. - · Lifecycle Controller logs for troubleshooting. - · CIFS operations CIFS operations from LCUI uses SMBv2 protocol but is displayed as CIFS on the GUI.